-Ref Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria staff and student EDI work throughout the school activities.
-We ensure the award Chairs and panels are from a diverse range of gender, disability and ethnicity and include representatives from both A/R and PST staff. feedback / New questions to be added to Staff and Student surveys to set baseline around recognition of EDI work Annually Athena Swan Leads/ EDI Project Officer by creating and promoting clear channels of reporting for all staff and students.
-This would directly benefit women as staff surveys have shown that the majority of staff who have felt uncomfortable because of their gender are female.
-In 2022, 75% of those reporting were female.
-We aim to decrease this overall number in the next two years.
-Awards Panels will be appointed each year to be representative of the staff and student populations.
-New questions for staff/student surveys on recognition of EDI work of staff in Target for female clinical academics at BSMS: 2024/25: 50% 2027/28: 60% Annually EDI Project Officer Work with Clinical Lead to increase F staff in clinical roles · · 3.4.1 Exit interviews to be conducted by line managers and details to be reviewed annually to Target for exit 2023 - 2028 EDI Project Officer/ Line managers Greater understanding of reasons for staff leaving and
+Ref Objective Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria 2027/28: 5% of all staff (5% of female staff) reporting were female.
+We aim to decrease this overall numbe in the next two years. staff and student EDI 3.3.5 Annual Staff & Student EDI Awards - pilot took place in 2023 and will be extended to take place annually.
+Staff and students nominate an individual or group to recognise and celebrate the passion, dedication and time devoted by staff and students in their promotion of, and commitment to, equality, diversity, inclusivity and accessibility across all BSMS activities.
+We ensure the award Chairs and panels are from a diverse range of gender, disability and ethnicity and include representatives from both A/R and PST staff.
+Awards panel feedback / New questions to be added to Staff and Student surveys to set baseline around recognition of EDI work Awards Panels will be appointed each year to be representative of the staff and student populations.
+New questions for staff/student surveys on recognition of EDI work Diverse range of staff in Clinical roles Ensure wide representation of Clinical staff 3.3.6 - Monitor the gender split of Clinical Academics at BSMS Target for female clinical academics at BSMS: 2024/25: 50% 2027/28: 60% Annually EDI Project Officer Work with Clinical Lead to increase F staff in clinical roles 3.4 Monitor intersections o staff leavers Analysis of reasons ffor staff leavers 3.4.1 Exit interviews to be conducted by line managers and details to be reviewed annually to identify trends, for example what percentage of leavers are part-time women.
+This data will be used to make recommendations to EDSD.
+Target for exit interviews for all female staff 2024/25: 60% 2027/28: 80% EDI Project Officer/ Line managers Greater understanding of reasons for staff leaving and identifying support needs and implementing where possible.

-PR PRIORITY 3 - PROMOTING AN INCLUSIVE CULTURE FOR LEARNING, RESEARCH AND DEVELOPMENT Re ^E Objective Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria staff leavers identify trends, for example what percentage of leavers are part-time women.
-This data will be used to make recommendations to EDSD. female staff 2024/25: 60% 2027/28: 80% identifying support needs and implementing where possible.